IO89/Opening-Hours/README.md

  Clone repo and run: `npm i` and then `npm start` to run development server locally.

  ### Further improvement
- One might fetch hours from endpoint and display
+ One might fetch hours from endpoint instead of using static data.